Takashiidobe/notes/src/books/game-programming-patterns/service-locator.md

 };
 ```

-We\'re defaulting our service to an instance of nullService, and
+We're defaulting our service to an instance of nullService, and
-returning a reference, which is an indication this can\'t be null.
+returning a reference, which is an indication this can't be null.

 ## Logging decorator

-Let\'s discuss another refinement to this pattern: Decorated services.
+Let's discuss another refinement to this pattern: Decorated services.

-Let\'s try to decorate our audio class by wrapping it with a logging
+Let's try to decorate our audio class by wrapping it with a logging
 function.

 ```cpp